This activity gets kids excited about the natural world, while practicing listening comprehension, word-image association, and hand-eye coordination.

 - Ask students which animals live around them.
 Ask them if they live near a giant clam, or a real panda bear.
 Explain that the earth has many different habitats that support life.
 Animals and plants can only live in a habitat that suits them.
 Mostly, these are very special habitats that exist in different places on earth.
 Sometimes these habitats can be mimicked by zoos and aquariums, but man-made habitats can only support a few animals.

-- Introduce each animal in your bag by pointing to them on a map (click here for Australia, China, India, Indonesia, and Iran).
+- Introduce each animal in your bag by pointing to their habitat on a map.
 Use the fact sheet, but say more about the environment, particularly if your students have learned about habitats in the past.